OSGConnect/tutorial-bwa/README.md

 mkdir error
 mkdir results
 ```
 To store the aligned sequencing files in the `results` folder, we can add the `transfer_output_remaps` feature to our submit file.
-This feature allows us to specify a name and a path to save our output files in the format of "name = path/to/newNameFile".
+This feature allows us to specify a name and a path to save our output files in the format of "file1 = path/to/save/file2", where file1 is the origional name of the document and file2 is the name that we want to save the file using.
+In the example above, we do not change the name of the resulting output files.
 This feature also helps us keep an organized working space, rather than having all of our resulting sequencing files be saved to our /home directory.

 Once our submit file has been updated, we can update our script to look like and call it something like `bwa-alignment.sh`: